 - Understand the impact of construction loads on a pavement structure.
 Often, construction loads are the heaviest loads a pavement structure will encounter.
 If these loads are not accounted for in design, a pavement may become overstressed and begin to fail before its associated construction project is complete.

-- Consider alternative pavement structural designs.
+ve pavement structural designs.
 The minimum designs recommended in this Guide are just a starting point.
 Other alternative designs may be more cost effective.

 - Consider a pavement design amenable to a staged construction.
 In many cases it is advantageous to build a pavement in stages.
 Early on, a layer of ATB (in accordance with site paving thicknesses) can be placed to allow construction vehicles to access the site without tracking mud or damaging the subgrade.
 Later on, near project completion, the ATB layer can be repaired, if needed, and a final surface course can be placed.